CompositionalIT/farmer/docs/content/api-overview/expressions.md

             }
 ```

 Using ARM expressions means that you can deploy an application which is automatically configured at deployment time.
-This means that you never need to store an application secret such as a storage account key in source control, or even e.g. as a secret variable in your build / deployment process.
+This means that you never need to store an application secret, such as a storage account key in source control, or even e.g. as a secret variable in your build / deployment process.

 #### Returning the value of ARM Expressions as outputs.
 ARM Expressions can also be passed back as *outputs* and used further downstream once your deployment is complete: